YarScar/YaraFreeGames/README.md

 * **Random User API** – For friend simulation
 * **Google Docs** – Planning and wireframing
 * **Inline Code Comments** – Documentation and clarity for learners

----

-Let me know if you'd like a matching `README.md` file or project folder structure recommendation!